Martha Nussbaum: Creating Capabilities

 The book Creating Capabilities, first published in 2011, outlines a unique theory regarding the Capability approach or the Human development approach.
 Nussbaum draws on theories of other notable advocates of the Capability approach like Amartya Sen, but has a distinct approach.
 She proposes to choose a list of capabilities based on some aspects of John Rawls' concept of "central human capabilities."
-These ten capabilities encompass everything Nussbaum considers essential to living a life that one values.

 Nussbaum's book combines ideas from the Capability approach, development economics, and distributive justice to substantiate a qualitative theory on capabilities.
 She criticizes existing economic indicators like GDP as failing to fully account for quality of life and assurance of basic needs, instead rewarding countries with large growth distributed highly unequally across the population.
 The book also aims to serve as an introduction to the Capability approach more generally; it is accessible to students and newcomers to the material because of the current lack of general knowledge about this approach.
 Finally, Nussbaum compares her approach with other popular approaches to human development and economic welfare, including Utilitarianism, Rawlsian Justice, and Welfarism in order to argue why the Capability approach should be prioritized by development economics policymakers.

 Awards and honors

 Honorary degrees and honorary societies

 Nussbaum is a member of the American Academy of Arts and Sciences (1988) and the American Philosophical Society (1996).
 She is an Academician in the Academy of Finland (2000) and a Corresponding Fellow of the British Academy (2008).
-She has 64 honorary degrees from colleges and universities in North America, Latin America, Europe, Africa and Asia, including:
+She has 66 honorary degrees from colleges and universities across the US, Canada, Europe, Asia, and Latin America, including: